 Care after Prison is a national criminal justice charity that works to support people affected by imprisonment, current and former offenders and their families.
 The charity works hard to provide a range of supports such as prison in reach, community support, peer led mentoring, information, advice and referral services.

-Our grant will be put towards the family support services.
+In 2019, our grant was put towards their family support services.
 These resources give advice and support to the families of those who have been arrested to help them through the process.

 Mental Health Reform is Ireland’s leading coalition on mental health.
 The organisation works towards progressive improvement of mental health services and supports in Ireland.